xibosignage/xibo-manual/source/en/media_module_ticker.md

 - Select to start with items from the Start or End of the list.
 - Reverse and Random order of feed items can be selected.

-{tip}
-The Randomise option works offline; the entire feed is parsed, rendered and downloaded to the Player and then sorted in a random fashion for display.
-We use a Durstenfeld shuffle to randomise the order of items.
-Randomise works on the full feed, "Number of items" and "Take items from" options.
-{/tip}

 - Include a Copyright notice to show at the end of the feed.
 - Return results side by side.